patois/BFS2019/readme.md

 ![leak cookie 2](rsrc/leak_cookie2.png?raw=true)

-Relative from there, the cookie of the _handle_client()_ function's stack frame can be addressed\
+Relative from there, the cookie that belongs the _handle_client()_ function's stack frame\
-and subsequently leaked to our client.
-Having a copy of the cookie and a copy of the xor key at\
+can be addressed and subsequently leaked to our client.
+Having a copy of the cookie\
-hand will allow the _rsp_ register to be restored, which can then be used to build the final ROP chain.
+and a copy of the xor key at hand will allow the _rsp_ register to be restored, which can\
+then be used to build the final ROP chain.

 ![restore rsp](rsrc/restore_rsp.png?raw=true)